johnjackoleary/cfi-commonplace-book/Filed/ADM.md

 3. Perform with [[TEAM]]: Transfer, Eliminate, Accept, Mitigate

 > [!warning] A good rule of thumb for the processing phase
-> If you find yourself saying that it will "probably" be okay, it is definitely time for a solid reality check
+> If you find yourself saying that it will "probably" be okay, it is definitely time for a solid reality check.

 #### DECIDE
 DECIDE is more complete and emphasizes the feedback loop inherent to good decision-making.